RadicalFx/documentation/docs/memento/change-tracking-service-api.md

 *   `Undo()` /  `Redo()`: Undo and Redo controls the state of the tracked entities, calling `Undo` will revert the last tracked operation, if any, calling `Redo` will apply the last operation that has been undone, if any;
 *   `CanRedo` and `CanUndo` allows the user code to determine if calling Undo and Redo operations something will be done;
 *   `RegisterTransient( Object entity )` and `RegisterTransient( Object entity, Boolean autoRemove )` allows the user to register an entity as a transient, versus persistent, entity.
-Registering transient entities is not really required for the memento to work properly, it is on the other hand very handy for the user if the code needs at a certain point to deal with a storage trying to understand which operations should be done to align the storage with the current in memory state. if `autoRemove` is set to `true` (*the default value*) and `RejectChanges()`, or an `Undo()` that removes the last `IChange` of the object, is called the object then is automatically removed from the list of the new objects.
-When it is the case to set `autoRemove` to `false`?
-The question should be: a transient untouched entity should be considered as changed?
-Or from the user perspective: a transient untouched entity should trigger a question to the user such as "Do you want to save your changes?", if the answer is yes then set `autoRemove` to `false`;
 *   `UnregisterTransient( Object entity )` manually remove the given transient entity from the list of transient entities;
 *   `HasTransientEntities` determines if the the memento is currently tracking transient entities;
 *   `GetEntityState( Object entity )` return, given a tracked entity, the current entity state as seen by the memento, the returned value is a `EntityTrackingStates` enumeration that can assume one, or more, of the following values: